viperproject/gobra-book/src/termination.md

 ## Termination of recursive functions
 The function `fibonacci` recursively computes the `n`'th iterate of the fibonacci sequence.
-As a termination measure, the parameter `n` is suitable since we call recursively call `fibonacci` with smaller arguments and `n` is bounded from below.
+As a termination measure, the parameter `n` is suitable since we recursively call `fibonacci` with smaller arguments and `n` is bounded from below.
 ``` go
 // @ requires n >= 0
 // @ decreases n